 You can cap off the walls with stones that are laid perpendicular to the wall stones to create places to sit.
 The walls could enclose the patio space or stand alone in the overall design.

 Not only do they provide overflow seating for you and your guests, the walls will also create focal points for your space.

-Adding columns on your retaining walls that have lights will illuminate your patio or pathway.
+Adding columns to your retaining wall design that have lights will illuminate your patio or pathway.
 The lights will add elements of safety, security and highlight the structure so you can enjoy the space any time day or night.

 Tired of pulling up chairs every time you want to enjoy your fire feature, only for the flames to go out on a windy night?
-You can use retaining walls around your fire pit to solve both of those problems.
+Another retaining wall idea is to install one around your fire pit to solve both of those problems.

 The wall can serve as a sitting wall around the pit, while also creating a windbreak for your fire.

 You could install a full- or half-circle wall around the fire pit, depending on the space and your preferences.

 It doesn’t get much better than relaxing in your hot tub after a long day.
 To make sure you stay warm even on the windiest of nights, you can install a retaining wall around the hot tub area.